collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 A few things that have happened
 * There will now be a new folder on your computer in the directory you cloned into (probably a home directory, look at command line prompt to know), by the same name as the repo and filled with the contents of the repo
-* The folder will be initialized as a Git repository, with the remote repo named "origin"
+* The folder will be initialized as a Git repository
 * You will be checked out on the default branch (usually master)
-* The GitHub repository is now a remote repository named origin
+* The local clone will be connected to the GitHub repository, which is now a remote repository named "origin"

 Change directory into the folder of the repo you cloned.
 Folder name will be the repo name.